Welcome to our web page

 Have you completed the asthma review questionnaire?
 Find it here!

 SMS Service - are you registered?

 During the Covid-19 pandemic the practice has realised the value of the ability to communicate quickly and effectively with our entire patient population by SMS.
 SMS is our default means of communication.
 This means patients who have registered their mobile phone number with the practice will receive appointment reminders and important healthcare updates.
-Please note this is an opt-out service.
+Please note this is a one way service, please do not reply to the SMS unless prompted, as your reply will not be sent back to us.
+It is also an opt-out service.
 This is because Cairn Medical Practice does not use patient SMS communication for any commercial or private gain but rather for individual healthcare benefits.
 The data opt-out option allows patients to opt-out of receiving SMS appointment reminders and alerts.
 Please ensure we have your correct mobile number on record by emailing it to us at firstname.lastname@example.org, please remember to include your full name and date of birth in your email.
 For more detail on how we plan to use SMS and what you need to do, please see our SMS Service page.

 Highland Foodbank Opening Times

 Please see below a list of opening times for Foodbanks in Inverness & Nairn:

 Glebe Street Foodbank

 We make sufficient immunisation appointments available for the babies that are due to have their vaccinations that month; if they don't book then we release them for normal nurse appointments.
 Please help us by booking your appointments early; we cannot add appointments in easily and we want your baby to be protected.